Divorce is one of the most challenging experiences a person can go through.

-Before filing for a divorce, learn as much as you can about the process and prepare yourself for the various steps.
+Before filing for a divorce, learn as much as possible about the process and prepare yourself for the various steps.
 Here are answers to some of your most important questions about divorce in Missouri.

-A: Every case is different, but remember that if you and your soon-to-be-ex spouse can come to a compromise on various aspects of the divorce and avoid a contested divorce, the cost, time, and emotional stress will be much less.
+A: Every case is different, but remember that if you and your soon-to-be-ex-spouse can compromise on various aspects of the divorce and avoid a contested divorce, the cost, time, and emotional stress will be much less.

-A: The first thing you should do before divorcing is discuss your case in detail with an attorney to find out the right plan for you.
+A: The first thing you should do before divorce is discussed your case in detail with an attorney to find out the right plan for you.
 Typically, the first step is filing a Petition for Dissolution of Marriage.
 You also want to begin developing a parenting plan if you have children together.

-A: First, before you can file for divorce in Missouri, you must have been a resident in the state for at least 90 days prior to the initial filing.
-Your divorce will be filed at the courthouse in the county that you reside in.
+A: First, before you can file for divorce in Missouri, you must have been a resident in the state for at least 90 days before the initial filing.
+Your divorce will be filed at the courthouse in the county in that you reside in.